Millions of Americans live nowhere near a hospital, jeopardizing their lives

 "Every minute that you can get the patient into treatment sooner will represent some brain cells that are saved," he said.

-In fact, the rate of accidental deaths -- adjusted for age -- was nearly 50% higher in rural versus urban areas from 1999 to 2015, according to data from the Center for Disease Control and Prevention.
+In fact, the rate of accidental deaths -- adjusted for age -- was nearly 50% higher in rural versus urban areas from 1999 to 2015, according to data from the Centers for Disease Control and Prevention.
 The CDC says distance to emergency rooms was a key factor.

 The problem has been exacerbated as rural hospitals struggle to stay open.
 Since 2010, 81 rural hospitals have closed in the United States, according to a rural health research program at the University of North Carolina.
 Another 673 rural hospitals are vulnerable to shutting down.

 Areas without hospitals are called "hospital deserts."
-The deserts are biggest in western states.
+The deserts are biggest in Western states.
 In Nevada, for instance, there are only 13 hospitals providing critical-care services to rural areas.

 The 2,400 residents of Tonopah, Nevada, who live halfway between Las Vegas and Reno, must travel more than 100 miles to get to a hospital.
 It was one of the most extreme examples that CNN found outside of Alaska.